trentstauff/FXBot/README.md

 After installing the requirements, open a command prompt and you can start up the program by typing `python main.py` (python3 on Linux, if applicable) while in its directory.

 ### Thats all!
 I hope that this bot helps you to see how awesome algorithmic trading can be.
-### If you need any help setting things up, feel free to email me at tstauffe@uwaterloo.ca
 ### Have a good one!